 Proposals for seed funding include both University of Arizona (UA) and community partners.
 These grants allow new projects and programs to address systemic change in environmental and social justice challenges.
 Twenty teams submitted project proposals for seed funding in Spring 2016.
 The Haury Program is confident in adding Green Streets in South Tucson and The Bio/Diversity Project to the four projects selected last Fall 2015 as seed grant recipients.

-Katie Gannon, Programs Director of Tucson Clean & Beautiful, Inc. (TCB), is head of Green Streets in South Tucson.
+Katie Gannon, Program Director of Tucson Clean & Beautiful, Inc. (TCB), is head of Green Streets in South Tucson.
 This one-year project embodies the Haury Program’s core focus areas of resiliency, climate change, water use, pollution, and land-use change.
 Partnering with UA Garden Kitchen and the City of South Tucson, TCB strives to promote change in social, environmental, and economic conditions in the local community.
 Green Streets will provide landscape employment training for adults sentenced to serve community restitution through Pima County Superior Court.
 The recruits will plant 300 new trees to green four main streets in South Tucson.
 These trees will reduce future “heat island” effects by providing cooling and improving air quality.
 These steps strengthen the resiliency of vulnerable communities during heat waves and drought.

 This small project can produce a large impact.
 “This collaboration leverages partner resources and builds on opportunities that already exist; it makes deep investments in both people and community environments,” says Gannon.
 Offenders are given an opportunity to restore themselves through employment while improving the community.
 In the meantime, new tree life will produce benefits that grow with time.
 Learn more about the project.

 Jill Williams, Director of the Women in Science and Engineering (WISE) Program at the University of Arizona, leads a two-year project to address issues in social equity, biodiversity loss, education, and underrepresented groups.
 The Bio/Diversity Project: Fostering Interest and Diversity in Environmental Science through the Lens of Biodiversity includes partners from WISE, Friends of Saguaro National Park and the Arizona-Sonora Desert Museum.
 The goal of this project is to increase the diversity of voices involved in environmental issues; particularly women, Latino/a, and Native American populations.
 These populations are under-represented among those receiving university degrees in environmental science related fields and entering the workforce.